 Q: Who is leading the fight for redistricting reform in Illinois today?

-A: CHANGE Illinois, a coalition of reform-minded organizations across Illinois, currently is leading the redistricting reform movement in Illinois and carrying on much of the public education and legislative outreach done by the Independent Map Amendment.
+A: CHANGE Illinois, a coalition of reform-minded organizations across Illinois, currently is leading the redistricting reform movement in Illinois and continuing on much of the public education and legislative outreach done by the 2016 Independent Map Amendment campaign.

 Q: What is CHANGE Illinois doing to achieve redistricting reform in Illinois?

-A: CHANGE Illinois is raising funds, engaging lawmakers, organizing supporters and continuing to educate stakeholders about the need for redistricting reform.
-In the coming months, CHANGE Illinois will lay out its plan to achieve meaningful redistricting reform in Illinois.
-In the meantime, please follow CHANGE Illinois on Facebook and Twitter to stay informed on how to advance redistricting reform in Illinois.
+A: CHANGE Illinois is raising funds, engaging lawmakers, organizing supporters, and continuing to educate stakeholders about the need for redistricting reform.
+In the coming weeks, CHANGE Illinois will lay out its plan to achieve meaningful redistricting reform in Illinois.
+In the meantime, sign up for our regular email updates and please follow CHANGE Illinois on Facebook and Twitter to stay informed on how to advance redistricting reform in Illinois.

-Q: What is Whitford v.
-Gill and how is it relevant to Illinois?
+Q: What is Gill v.
+Whitford and how is it relevant to Illinois?

-A: Whitford v.
-Gill is a recent court ruling in Wisconsin where a federal panel of judges struck down the legislative maps on the basis that they were a product of partisan gerrymandering.
+A: Gill v.
+Whitford is a recent court ruling in Wisconsin where a federal panel of judges struck down the legislative maps on the basis that they were a product of partisan gerrymandering.
 This was the first ruling of its kind 30 years.
-The case will be heard by the U.S. Supreme Court in spring or summer.
+The case was heard by the U.S. Supreme Court in October 2017 and a decision will come out in the Spring of 2018.
 If the high court affirms the Wisconsin federal court’s ruling, legislative maps that are designed on a partisan basis could be challenged and overturned throughout the nation.
 For more information about Whitford v.
 Gill, click here.

 Q: Is there any hope for achieving redistricting reform in Illinois?